-The National Credit Union Administration (NCUA) requires that all federal credit unions have a business continuity plan.
-No matter how big or small a credit union you are, make sure you are aware of the basic information the NCUA looks for when they come to audit you.
-Here are some key elements from the FFIEC IT Booklet which the NCUA references when evaluating a credit union’s business continuity preparations:
+Credit Union and NCUA – The National Credit Union Administration (NCUA) requires that all federal credit unions have a business continuity plan.
+No matter how big or small a credit union you are, make sure you are aware of the regulations used by the NCUA for audits.
+The NCUA uses key elements from the FFIEC IT Booklet as references when evaluating a business continuity plan:

-Business Impact Analysis – The NCUA will be looking to confirm that all business functions and processes have been identified.
-As the name implies, it’s necessary to determine the impact to the credit union if there is an interruption to each of the processes.
-The processes must be prioritized and all interdependencies and legal and regulatory requirements for each, identified.
+Business Impact Analysis – The NCUA confirms that all business functions and processes are identified.
+If there is an interruption to these processes, how does it impact the Credit Union.
+With the processes prioritized and interdependencies identified, what are the legal and regulatory requirements for each.

-Risk Assessment – In this step you’ll need to identify the threats to your credit union and the potential impact each may have on your business.
-You need to prioritize the threats to determine which pose the biggest risk to your credit union.
-The severity of their impact on the business, and their likelihood of occurring are two factors that must be included.
+Risk Assessment – In this step, identify the threats to your credit union and the potential impact of each.
+With a clear list of threats identified, prioritize them to determine which pose the biggest risks.
+Include the severity of their impact on the business and their likelihood of occurring.

-The Plan – It’s not enough to download a free business continuity plan template and add your credit union’s name.
-The NCUA will be looking for particular elements that you’ll need to be able to deliver.
-A plan review, by the board and senior management, must take place annually.
-The plan also must be disseminated to the employees of the credit union.
-It needs to focus on the impact of various threats that could disrupt operations, rather than specific events.
-Instead of a tornado plan, you need a plan that addresses how to operate through the effects of a tornado.
+The Plan – It’s not enough to download a free business continuity plan template then add your credit union’s name.
+The NCUA confirms particular elements that you need to be able to deliver.
+A plan review by both the board and senior management should take place annually.
+The plan also must be shared with all employees of the credit union.
+A particular focus should be made to the impact of various threats that could disrupt operations instead of specific events.
+While it is good to have a tornado plan, it is better to have a plan that addresses how to operate through the effects of a tornado.
 This may include when buildings and equipment are damaged, systems are not available, only a fraction of your people can report to work and/or third party suppliers are unable to serve you.

 Testing your Plan – Yes, once you write your plan, your work is not complete.
 The NCUA looks for evidence that your plan is tested, at least annually.
 The test results must be compared against your BCP.
 This process identifies gaps in your plan.
 There needs to be evidence that the BCP has been updated based on these test results.
 Your testing program also must be reviewed by an independent third party.